-- WFH Data Security Tips
+- Work from Home Data Security Best Practices

 - Dodge the Scam Infographic

 - COVID-19 Phishing Scams

-The basic principles of internet security are even more complex in a global context.
-There are two places where multinational organizations need to be watchful for good information security practices: in their supply chain and in their employee data.
+The basic principles of internet security are even more complex within a global context.
+There are two places where multinational organizations especially need good information security practices: in their supply chain and in their employee data.
 The longer a supply chain is, the greater the number of different accountants and managers who are touching data for the same operations.
 Each of those touchpoints is a potential security risk.
-Your past security capabilities and protocols may not be sufficient, especially during a lockdown when ad hoc practices are popping up to handle the situation.
+Your past security capabilities and protocols may not be sufficient, especially during a lockdown when ad hoc practices are popping up to handle situations.

 Being aware of data security risks in all of the places where your organization does business can help guard against data risks.
-Shoring up your supply chain or multi-national payroll and HR with an integrated, cloud-based system can greatly improve your business resilience and information security for the next emergency.
+Reinforcing your supply chain or multi-national payroll and HR with an integrated, cloud-based system can greatly improve your business resilience and information security for the next emergency.